MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-virtual-hid-device-firmware-update.md

 This topic provides a walkthrough of updating firmware for the Component Firmware Update (CFU) virtual HID device sample.

-## Build and install Install a virtual CFU virtual HID device
+## Build and install the CFU virtual HID device sample

 1. Install Visual Studio 2019 and the Windows Driver Kit (WDK) as outlined at [Download the Windows Driver Kit (WDK)](https://docs.microsoft.com/windows-hardware/drivers/download-the-wdk).